codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do bees do after they are married?
-They go on a honeymoon.
+How many seconds are in a year?
+12.
+January 2nd, February 2nd, March 2nd, April 2nd.... etc

 ## Daily Trivia

-Which data structure does FILO apply to?
- 1. Heap
- 2. Tree
- 3. Queue
- 4. Stack
+What does RAID stand for?
+ 1. Range of Applications with Identical Designs
+ 2. Redundant Array of Independent Disks
+ 3. Rapid Access for Indexed Devices
+ 4. Randomized Abstract Identification Description

 <details>
   <summary>Answer</summary>
-  Stack
+  Redundant Array of Independent Disks
 </details>